fynefav3/mobile-portfolio/Readme.md

 #### About the app

-This project is an cross platform app for of my portfolio.
-It contains information about me, my skillset, inks to my social media platform and a link to download my Resume.
+This project is a cross platform app of my portfolio.
+It contains information about me, my skillset, links to my social media platform and a link to download my Resume.
 This portfolio is a one pager app with mulitple sessions held together by a pageview.
 Images are fetched from cloudinary and other online session